davidmjordan17/davidmjordan17/README.md

 # Hello, I'm David! 🧑🏻‍🦱

 I am a senior at East Carolina University pursuing a B.S. in Computer Science.
-In this pursuit, I discovered a passion for cybersecurity and I am committed to try and become the best cybersecurity professional I can be!
+In this pursuit, I discovered a passion for software development and devote every day to try and become the best software developer I can be!

 <div>
   <a href="https://www.linkedin.com/in/davidmjordan17/">